Arcos Dorados Holdings: Employees

-Arcos Dorados is one of the largest employers in Latin America with 81,250 employees.

-Arcos Dorados has a structured training program that helps with personal and professional development.
-McDonald’s University trains restaurant managers, mid-managers, and owners/operators on best practices in restaurant and people management, sales, marketing, and accounting.
-Additional management training curriculums are available for employees who want to advance within the company.
-More than 52,000 people from across Latin America have participated in McDonald’s University courses and educational activities.
+Arcos Dorados Holdings is one of the largest employers in Latin America, employing over 100,000 individuals across its operations.
+This workforce is predominantly composed of young people, with approximately 90% of employees being under the age of 24, reflecting the company's commitment to providing first job opportunities in the region.
+The company has established a comprehensive training program that emphasizes personal and professional development.
+McDonald's University plays a pivotal role in this initiative, offering training to restaurant managers, mid-managers, and owners/operators on best practices in restaurant and people management, sales, marketing, and accounting.
+In addition to these managerial programs, there are various training curriculums available for employees seeking advancement within the company.
+Since its inception, more than 52,000 individuals from across Latin America have participated in McDonald's University courses and educational activities.

-In April 2012, Arcos Dorados became one of the first companies to join the New Employment Opportunities (NEO) Program.
-Developed by the Inter-American Development Bank and the International Youth Foundation, the program helps to increase the employability of the region’s youth.
-Its goal is to increase job entry among poor and low income young people.
-Corporate participation in the program involves an initial investment from sponsors of $37 million in cash and in-kind resources.
+In April 2012, Arcos Dorados became one of the first companies to join the New Employment Opportunities (NEO) Program, developed by the Inter-American Development Bank and the International Youth Foundation.
+This program aims to enhance youth employability in the region, particularly among poor and low-income young people.
+Corporate participation in this initiative involves an initial investment of $37 million in cash and in-kind resources to support job entry and training for disadvantaged youth.
+Arcos Dorados has also launched additional educational initiatives such as MCampus Comunidade, which provides free access to educational resources for all members of society.
+This platform has attracted over 40,000 registrants, offering courses on various topics including personal finance, digital marketing, and emotional intelligence.
+Overall, Arcos Dorados continues to play a crucial role in fostering employment opportunities and professional development for young people in Latin America while maintaining its status as a leading employer in the region.

 Charity

-One of Arcos Dorados’ major charitable causes is the Ronald McDonald House Charities (RMHC).
+One of Arcos Dorados' major charitable causes is the Ronald McDonald House Charities (RMHC).
 As of 2021, there were 67 Ronald McDonald House Charities programs in 13 countries in Latin America and the Caribbean.
 This includes 30 Ronald McDonald Houses; 35 Ronald McDonald Family Rooms, and 2 Ronald McDonald Care Mobile, which was built to deliver pediatric care services to remote locations.

-McHappy Day, McDonald’s global fundraiser for RMHC, raises money for various children’s causes, including the Ronald McDonald House Charities Foundation, through proceeds from the sales of Big Macs.
+McHappy Day, McDonald's global fundraiser for RMHC, raises money for various children's causes, including the Ronald McDonald House Charities Foundation, through proceeds from the sales of Big Macs.
 In 2021, McHappy Day in Latin America raised nearly $6 million for RMHC.